juuuuuuuuuu/Semantic-Features/README.md

 # Semantic-Features
 Semantic Features for Localisation

+# Tasks new:
+Code clean up:
+- All utility functions into utils.py (lidar to depth, disparity to depth, depth + mask -> landmark)
+- Class for Mask R-CNN inference
+Run KITTI dataset and visualize

 # Tasks old:
 Only use static classes for coco <br>
 Find datasets with static features for training (all) <br>